 top of page

-Since its inception, UVic CfAR has provided services to major aerospace companies as well as support to SMEs as they prepare to enter the Unmanned Aerial Systems (UAS) market.
-In Canada, these companies include Bombardier Aerospace, Qinetiq Training Systems Canada, Rigid Robotics, and government institutions such as the Department of National Defense, National Research Council, and Defense and Research Development Canada.
+Since its inception, UVic CfAR has provided services to or worked with major aerospace companies as well as support to SMEs as they prepare to enter the Unmanned Aerial Systems (UAS) market, or undertake space or aeronautics development activites.
+In Canada, these companies include Bombardier Aerospace, Qinetiq Training Systems Canada, Rigid Robotics, and government institutions such as the Canadian Space Agency, the Department of National Defense, the National Research Council, and Defense and Research Development Canada.
 Internationally, UVIC CfAR has been collaborating with the US Air Force and Boeing (USA), Embraer (Brazil), and Tamagawa Seiki/Mitsubishi Heavy Industries (Japan).

 Boeing Joined-Wing Sensorcraft